-This is the first blog post in a series from…
+This is the third blog post in a series from…

 Update 10/12/13: Jasmine Star has posted an apology on fstoppers.

 There are few photo conferences where the enthusiasm is palpable – where everyone from the doe-eyed to the veteran clamors for pearls of wisdom from an accomplished speaker roster.
 That’s the reality at WPPI where 13,000 wedding and portrait photographers descend upon Las Vegas in the early Spring.
 Unlike the run-of-the-mill photo conference, this one is filled with people looking to be inspired, and ready to carve a path in the business of photography.
 It is the conference of optimists and exuberance.
 I thoroughly enjoy it.